Embeddings of manifolds with boundary: classification

 - [Skopenkov2016c] A. Skopenkov, Embeddings in Euclidean space: an introduction to their classification, to appear to Bull.
 Man.
 Atl.

-- [Skopenkov2016e] A. Skopenkov, Embeddings just below the stable range: classification, submitted to Bull.
+- [Skopenkov2016e] A. Skopenkov, Embeddings just below the stable range: classification, to appear in Bull.
 Man.
 Atl.

 - [Tonkonog2010] D. Tonkonog, Embedding punctured $n$-manifolds in Euclidean $(2n-1)$-space